scintill/electrum-web/man/electrum.1.md

   Operate in offline mode, useful when no Internet connection is present.

 `-C`, `--concealed`
-  Don't echo seed to console, useful when running on potentially untrusted hosts.
+  Don't echo seed to console, useful when restoring from seed on untrusted hosts.

 `-h`, `--help`